odpi/egeria-docs/site/docs/release-notes/january-2023.md

 The new general user interface using this technology is ready to be included in the helm charts for next release of Egeria.

-Cezar demonstrated how to incorporate Egeria's common web components into a new React UI.
+Cezar Sirbu demonstrated how to incorporate Egeria's common web components into a new React UI.
 This proved that the components are reusable outside the Egeria UIs, which may be useful to vendors or organizations wishing to consume Egeria from an existing UI.

 Focus now moves to the services that support the web components.
 Today we have the view services that run in the OMAG Server Platform and the services that run in the Egeria UI Platform.
 The view services also run in the Egeria UI platform, so this platform has the potential to offer the common back-end services for all UIs (effectively replacing the [Presentation Server](/concepts/presentation-server).
 The next step is to validate that it is possible to support pluggable user directories.
 There needs to one user directory per tenant to support authentication of incoming users.